marcpre/personal_blog_eleventy/README.md

 86. Things that an irresistible offer needs
 87. Ways to scrape a website
 88. campfire landing page from 37 signals the founder letter
+89. Data is king with AI - Spend your data for an ai model
-89. Where will the AI Market be in 6 Month.
+90. Where will the AI Market be in 6 Month.
 Large companies with top models and 6 month behind open source models. #
-90. Copy wallstreetplayboys.com threads as the website is completely down
+91. Copy wallstreetplayboys.com threads as the website is completely down
-91. make yourself as an AI
+92. make yourself as an AI
-92. idea analysis - what is the potential and ehen are the pitfalls
+93. idea analysis - what is the potential and ehen are the pitfalls